AraelT8/Pro-Portfolio/README.md

 ## Installation

-To install this application please clone this repository then run the command "nmp install".
+To install this application please clone this repository then run the command "npm install".
 This will install the necessary dependencies found in the package.json.

 ## Usage